YuruYuri: Appearances in other media

-Characters and songs from YuruYuri appeared alongside other anime characters in the rhythm game, Miracle Girls Festival, which was developed by Sega for the PlayStation Vita, and was released on December 17, 2015.
+Characters and songs from YuruYuri appeared alongside other anime characters in the rhythm game Miracle Girls Festival, which was developed by Sega for the PlayStation Vita and released on December 17, 2015.
 The series also had a collaboration with Release the Spyce: Secret Fragrance, a mobile game based on the anime series Release the Spyce that Namori had a hand in creating.

+The YuruYuri manga is referenced in episode 5 of the anime adaptation of Shomin Sample and plays a role in one of the episode's gags.